KaiDoingCode/dotNETEcomApp/README.md

 # How to run them from your computer
-You can open the eTickets.sln on Visual Studio and run the source code directly from your computer
+You can open the eTickets.sln on Visual Studio and run the source code directly from your computer The app is still in development and is still being updated.